serpentskirt/clausewitz-performance-data-logger/README.md

 # clausewitz-performance-data-logger
 This is a collection of tools merged with an UI in hopes of making it more user-friendly.
-It aimss to work with any modern game built on Clausewitz engine, but currently only fully supporting Stellaris.
+It aims to work with any modern game built on Clausewitz engine, but currently only fully supporting Stellaris.

 # What does it do?
 It consists of two main modules: **data logger** and **save watcher**, which are combined in a single **test session**.